USS Walter A. Luckenbach: World War I service

 Assigned to the Naval Overseas Transportation Service (NOTS), Walter A. Luckenbach sailed from Seattle on 13 June 1918, but an unsuccessful series of trials forced her to put into the Mare Island Navy Yard at Vallejo, California, for further work and repairs.
 Those modifications were completed on 18 August 1918, and she returned to sea.

 Walter A. Luckenbach entered Mejillones, Chile, and loaded 10,000 tons of nitrates.
 She departed the Chilean port on 10 September 1918, transited the Panama Canal, and arrived at Norfolk, Virginia, on 24 September 1918.
 After discharging her cargo and completing voyage repairs, she cleared Cape Henry and Cape Charles on 7 October 1918 and headed for Philadelphia, Pennsylvania.
 There, she loaded United States Army supplies bound for Europe and, on 29 October 1918, headed for France.
-After a stop at Gibraltar, Walter A. Luckenbach arrived in Marseilles on 14 November 1918, three days after the armistice ending World War I was signed, discharged her cargo, and loaded ballast for the return voyage.
-She stood out of Marseilles on 26 November 1918, stopped briefly at Gibraltar once again, and arrived at New York City on 11 December 1918.
+After a stop at Gibraltar, Walter A. Luckenbach arrived in Marseille on 14 November 1918, three days after the armistice ending World War I was signed, discharged her cargo, and loaded ballast for the return voyage.
+She stood out of Marseille on 26 November 1918, stopped briefly at Gibraltar once again, and arrived at New York City on 11 December 1918.

 On the day of her arrival, Walter A. Luckenbach was detached from the Naval Overseas Transportation Service and reassigned to the Cruiser and Transport Force.
 At New York, she was converted to a troop transport to help in the task of bringing home American troops from Europe.
 By 22 January 1919, she was ready to begin her role in that large movement of people.
 Between late January and early July 1919, Walter A. Luckenbach made five round-trip voyages to France, two to Bordeaux and three to St. Nazaire.
 She returned to New York from her final voyage on 11 July 1919.

 Walter A. Luckenbach was decommissioned at Hoboken, New Jersey, on 28 July 1919, and was returned to the Luckenbach Steamship Company that same day.
 Once again SS Walter A. Luckenbach, she entered mercantile service with that company.